StayTimeApp/staytime-landing/index.md

 <section id="support" class="support">
   <h2>Need Help?</h2>
-  <p>We're here to help you get the most out of StayTime.
-Check our user guide for detailed instructions, or contact our support team for assistance.</p>
+  <p>Read our online guide if you want to learn more about using StayTime.
+Or if you're having problems, feel free to contact our support team for assistance.</p>
   <div class="support-links">
     <a href="#" class="support-button">Read User Guide</a>
     <a href="mailto:feedback@applockguard.com" class="support-button">Contact Support</a>